Winter Bass Fishing Tips and Techniques

 - Overcast or cloudy conditions focus on deep water with little current.
 Sunny conditions focus on rock-covered banks, dams, or shallow coves located in direct sunlight.

 - Avoid using large, bulky baits.
 Use small to mid-sized lures that mimic slow, easy-to-capture prey such as crawfish, worms, or creature baits.
 Jigs and shakey head worms are my personal preference.

 - Slow your retrieve to a near crawl.
 When working jigs and soft plastics, work the bait slowly, allow it to rest for 10 or more seconds, then repeat.

-- Don’t focus on unproductive areas too long.
+- Don’t focus on unproductive areas for too long.
 There is a good chance there are no fish in the area if you see no results within 5-10 casts.
-Focus on areas where you see a strike as there more than likely will be multiple fish in that area.
+Focus on areas where you see a strike, as there more than likely will be multiple fish in that area.

 Winter bass fishing can be very productive or very discouraging.
 The results depend on your approach and your overall understanding of the fish and the effects the weather has on its behavior.